Sunting78/Text-to-SegmentAnything/README.md

-# Text-to-SegmentAnything
+# Text to Segment Anything

 ## Segment Anything with Text Prompts

 **Segment Anything Model (SAM)**  can produce high quality object masks from different types of prompts including points, boxes, masks and text.
 Unfortunately, the text prompt SAM model is not released.
-Therefore, we used a combination of SAM and CLIP to calculate the similarity between the output masks and text prompt.
+Therefore, we used a combination of **SAM** and **CLIP** to calculate the similarity between the output masks and text prompt.
 In this way, you can use **text prompt** to segment anything.

 <div align="center">
 <img src="https://user-images.githubusercontent.com/18344247/231759722-84ddc7cf-f1a7-4156-94cc-24853baac937.jpg"  width="1000" />